The Omarchy Manual DHH

 Fingerprint authentication

 A lot of laptops, like my beloved Framework 13, come with a fingerprint sensor to do authentication.
-You can use this with Omarchy using the omarchy-fingerprint-setup command.
+You can use this with Omarchy by running Setup > Fingerprint in the Omarchy menu (Super + Alt + Space).
 That'll install the fingerprint package, collect your print, verify it, and you'll be set to go using your fingerprint to unlock from the lock screen (which you can trigger with Super + Escape), enter sudo mode, and authorize system prompts.

 If you've setup fingerprint authentication, but then need to work on an external keyboard that doesn't have it, just hit CTRL + C, when you're prompted for your fingerprint during sudo.